Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/bin/Release/tshock/Advanced Circuits/ReadMe.txt

 building complex systems using binary logic and new types of components.

 Several configuration settings give the server's owner control of wiring limits and capabilities.
-This also includes a mighty configuration mechanism of Statues and their performed actions when powered.
+This also includes a mighty configuration mechanism of statues and their performed actions when powered.

 NOTE: Before installing and configuring the plugin, read the "Known Problems" section first!

-Note: This plugin requires Terraria Server API 1.12 and TShock 4 in order to work.
+Note: This plugin requires Terraria Server API 1.14 in order to work.

 To learn more about Advanced Circuits, have a look on the official wiki: https://github.com/CoderCow/AdvancedCircuits-Plugin/wiki/